In search of South Africa's mead pioneers

 Did you know?

-Unlike most of Europe and the USA, South Africa still has healthy, disease-free bee populations that produce pollen-rich honey, which is perfect for making mead, or honey wine.
+South Africa has healthy, disease-free bee populations that produce pollen-rich honey.
+It's this very ingredient, the golden ambrosia of the gods, which is used when making mead, or honey wine.

-It’s believed the Khoisan pioneered honey liquor production using honey-water mixtures they found in tree hollows.
+South Africa's earliest San people pioneered honey mead production using honey-water mixtures they found in tree hollows.
 They added the roots of the succulent plant Trichodiadema (common name: African bonsai), to speed up the process of fermentation.
-This is because African mead is made for immediate consumption; and often drunk fresh, while it’s still fermenting.
+They passed on the secrets of mead production to the Xhosa people in the Eastern Cape.

-In the last decade, experiments spearheaded by Dr Garth Cambray, a biotechnologist from the Eastern Cape, have seen local mead enthusiasts fuse African mead-making techniques with modern technology, to delicious effect!
+Dr Garth Cambray, a biotechnologist from the Eastern Cape, has fused African mead-making techniques with modern technology, to delicious effect!

-Cambray’s meads, bottled at Makana Meadery outside Grahamstown under the Honey Sun label, are organic, sustainable, natural, and made with indigenous ingredients.
+Cambray’s meads, bottled at Makana Meadery outside Grahamstown in the Eastern Cape, are organic, sustainable and made with indigenous ingredients.

-Mead hobbyists, Collin Tedders and Pam Struthers make their honey wine on a mountaintop overlooking the Swartland village of Picketberg.
-Their off-dry and golden-hued honey liquor is called Faraway Fields, a tribute to the West Coast’s seasonal spring wildflowers.
+Mead hobbyists Collin Tedders and Pam Struthers make their honey wine on a mountaintop overlooking the Swartland village of Picketberg in the Western Cape.
+Their off-dry and golden-hued honey mead is called Faraway Fields, the name of the farm where the winery is situated and a tribute to the West Coast’s seasonal spring wildflowers.

 Travel tips & Planning info